Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

-One of the primary motivations for developing the IDE-ROM framework is to reduce the prohibitively cost of high-fidelity CFD/CSD aeroelastic simulations in transonic buffeting flow.
-Each fully coupled 2D simulation typically requires 100,000 - 2,000,000 time steps to reach a stable limit cycle, consuming approximately 600–12,000 CPU-hours per simulation on 30 cores.
+One of the primary motivations for developing the IDE-ROM framework is to reduce the prohibitively high cost of high-fidelity CFD/CSD aeroelastic simulations in transonic buffeting flow.
+Each fully coupled two-dimensional simulation typically requires 100,000--2,000,000 time steps to reach a stable limit cycle, consuming approximately 600–12,000 CPU-hours per simulation on 30 cores.
 In contrast, once trained, the IDE-ROM can be integrated forward in time using a simple explicit scheme on a single CPU core, requiring only a fraction of a CPU-hour.
-This corresponds to an approximate speed-up of 10,000$\times$-100,000$\times$ to while retaining a NRMSD below 5\% relative to the high-fidelity reference for the presented case studies.

-For the present study, the initial cost of generating the training data is approximately 1,000 CPU-hours, meaning that computational savings are observed after a single aeroelastic simulation.
+This corresponds to an approximate speed-up of 10,000$\times$--100,000$\times$ relative to the high-fidelity reference for the presented case studies.
+For the present study, the initial cost of generating the training data are approximately 1,000 CPU-hours, meaning that computational savings are observed after a single aeroelastic simulation.
 As mentioned previously, the number of training samples can almost certainly be substantially reduced, however, it is outside of the scope of this work.
 These computational savings make the proposed IDE-ROM approach particularly attractive for rapid stability mapping, uncertainty quantification, and integration within digital twin frameworks for transonic aeroelastic systems.

-An additional advantage arises from the use of Orthogonal Matching Pursuit (OMP) for sparse model identification.
-Unlike convex $\ell_1$-penalized regression methods such as LASSO, which require iterative regularization-path searches and matrix inversions at each step, OMP employs a greedy selection strategy with closed-form least-squares updates.
-For the present problem which is characterized by a large number of training samples of the order $\mathcal{O}(10^5)$ and high-dimensional state libraries of the order $\mathcal{O}(10^{4})$ OMP reduces the training time per model to seconds, compared to hours using $\ell_1$-penalized regression methods, without loss of sparsity or accuracy.
-This acceleration is especially beneficial when exploring multiple model variants or performing grid searches over time-lag and sparsity parameters, further enhancing the overall computational efficiency of the IDE-ROM framework.
+OMP provides an additional advantage for sparse model identification.
+In contrast to $\ell_1$-penalized methods such as LASSO, which rely on iterative optimization procedures to compute regularized solutions, OMP employs a greedy selection strategy with closed-form least-squares updates at each step.
+For problems with $\sim 10^{5}$ training samples and $\sim 10^{4}$-dimensional state libraries, OMP can substantially reduce training time while maintaining comparable sparsity and predictive accuracy under appropriate conditions (e.g., moderate noise levels and limited feature correlation).
+This computational efficiency is particularly beneficial when evaluating multiple model variants or performing grid searches over time-lag and sparsity parameters, thereby improving the overall efficiency of the framework.